Steven Kwan Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in the league.

-- The Angels have a 4.79 team ERA that ranks 25th among all league pitching staffs.
+- The Angels have a 4.80 team ERA that ranks 25th across all MLB pitching staffs.

-- Angels pitchers combine to rank 23rd in baseball in home runs allowed (182 total, 1.3 per game).
+- Angels pitchers combine to give up 182 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- In his last time out on Saturday against the Oakland Athletics, the right-hander threw six innings, giving up two earned runs while surrendering four hits.
+- The left-hander last appeared on Sunday against the Oakland Athletics, when he threw 5 1/3 innings, allowing three earned runs while giving up three hits.

-- The 27-year-old has put up an ERA of 4.30, with 10.1 strikeouts per nine innings, in 20 games this season.
-Opponents have a .241 batting average against him.
+- The 33-year-old has amassed an ERA of 5.55, with 7.6 strikeouts per nine innings, in 25 games this season.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.